MarcSky/pretty-file-lister/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin styles by going to the Pretty File Lister option under settings in your admin menu.

+== Usage ==

+1. Go to the the post/page you want to display the Pretty file list on.
+2. Upload the files you want to list using the Media Uploader (the same way you would with images).
+3. Make sure to give the uploaded files sensible titles as these will be used by the list.
+4. Close the media uploader modal.
+5. Click the Pretty File List button and Choose your options - this will insert a Shortcode into your content.
+6. Save your post/page.

+That's it.
+You should now have a paged list of all of the attached files sorted by creation date.

 == Screenshots ==

 1. The Pretty file list plugin showing attached Excel files.